Mr. Kelly’s practice covers a wide range of civil litigation, with an emphasis on medical malpractice and appellate law.

 Honors and Awards

-Mr. Kelly has won over 100 appeals.
-Published decisions in favor of his clients include—
+Mr. Kelly has won well over 100 appeals.
+There are over 50 published decisions in favor of his clients, including—

 Bain v.
 Colbert County-Northwest Alabama Health Care Authority d/b/a Helen Keller Hospital, 233 So.3d 945 (Ala.
 2017): Mr. Kelly orally argued this case in the Alabama Supreme Court.
 The plaintiff asserted wrongful death and medical malpractice claims against the defendant hospital, based on the alleged negligence of an emergency physician and nurses in the ER.
 The emergency physician was an independent contractor, but the plaintiff argued that the hospital should be liable for his conduct based on apparent authority, or under a nondelegable duty theory.
 The Supreme Court declined to adopt new apparent authority law from other jurisdictions, and held that the plaintiff had not proven a claim under existing Alabama apparent authority law.
 The Court also held that the hospital did not owe a nondelegable duty to ensure that the emergency physician complied with the standard of care.
 The Court also affirmed a summary judgment for the hospital on a claim based on the alleged negligence of its nurses, holding that the plaintiff failed to present sufficient evidence that the nurses’ conduct contributed to cause the patient's death.